CaptainRich/robot-gladiators/README.md

 ## Project Description
 A lesson in JavaScript.
-This game implements functions and variables in JavaScript.
+This game utilizes primitive data types, implements functions and variables in JavaScript.
 This game also implements "Math" functions, variables, and logic operators.

 ## Link to Deployed Page